-Digitarium [14] planned to use Optical Character Recognition (OCR) data to generate metadata based on the label information available for the herbarium specimen.
-Firstly, a Natural Language Processing based system could be used to do OCR quality check and extract relevant terms.
-Then metadata could be either automatically generated, or manually inserted through the transcription portal [15] but with the help of OCR data.
+Digitarium [14] would like to use Optical Character Recognition (OCR) data to generate metadata based on the label information available for the herbarium specimen.
+Firstly, a Natural Language Processing based system will be used to do OCR quality check and extract relevant terms.
+Then metadata will be either automatically generated, or manually inserted through the transcription portal [15] but with the help of OCR data.